Project Description

 It is an early start with a quick breakfast, and then we head off into the forest at first light to locate the chimpanzees.
 This initial search can take anywhere from an hour to two depending on where the chimpanzees “nested” the night before.
 You will most probably hear them waking up before you see them.
 As with all wildlife encounters, nothing is guaranteed but the success rate of finding the chimps during the day sits at over 90%.

-With chimps being so closely related to us it is very easy to start to recognise individuals In the group and the guides will be able to explain to you how the complex hierarchy works in the family you are with.
-Chimpanzees are incredibly social animals (expect plenty of grooming, fighting, and mating) and they are super curious so don’t be surprised if you start wondering who is “visiting” who as they stare deeply at you!
+With chimps being so closely related to us, it is very easy to start to recognise individuals in the group, and the guides will be able to explain to you how the complex hierarchy works in the family you are with.
+Chimpanzees are incredibly social animals (expect plenty of grooming, fighting, and mating), and they are super curious, so don’t be surprised if you start wondering who is “visiting” who as they stare deeply at you!
 It’s an incredible experience!

-The afternoon will be spent back at Chimpundu lodge reviewing your images with your photo host before dinner.
+The afternoon will be spent back at Chimpundu Lodge reviewing your images with your photo host before dinner.

 The next morning we will set off on the second of our chimpanzee encounters having spent the afternoon and evening before going through our images and deciding perhaps what shots you are going to seek out at the second opportunity.
 As we said photographing in dense jungle can be challenging so doing two treks on consecutive days is optimal in our opinion.